syzoekao/EpiModelCEA-presentation/ModuleSum.md

 # Summary of modules modified and added

-* To add the CEA functionality, we added the following groups of factors/features to the `EpiModelHIV` package.
+* To add the CEA functionality, we added the following groups of factors/features to the `EpiModelHIV` package (`prep-race` branch).
     - Individual attributes
     - Income and insurance influences on the original process
     - DAP enrollment